rancher/rancher.github.io/rancher/faqs/hosts/index.md

 * _Removed_: The host has been deleted by the user.
 This is the state that will show up on the UI until Rancher has completed the necessary actions.
 * _Purged_: The host is only in this state for a couple of seconds before disappearing from the UI.
 * _Reconnecting_: The host has lost its connection with Rancher.
 Rancher will attempt to restart the communication.

-### What happens if my host is deleted outside of Rancher?

-If your host is deleted outside of Rancher, then Rancher server will continue to show the host until it’s removed.
-Typically, these hosts will show up in a _Reconnecting_ state and never be able to reconnect.
-You will be able to **Delete** these hosts to remove them from the UI.

 ### Why does my host have this weird name (e.g. 1ph7)?